jbohg/render_kinect/README.md

 This C++ project implements the Kinect sensor model as described in

-   **BlenSor: Blender Sensor Simulation Toolbox Advances in Visual Computing.** *Gschwandtner, Michael and Kwitt, Roland and Uhl, Andreas and Pree, Wolfgang.
-In Lecture Notes in Computer Science. pp 199--208.
+   **BlenSor: Blender Sensor Simulation Toolbox.** *Gschwandtner, Michael and Kwitt, Roland and Uhl, Andreas and Pree, Wolfgang.
+In Advances in Visual Computing.
+Lecture Notes in Computer Science. pp 199--208.
 2011.*

 and as implemented in python as a Blender plugin ([BlenSor Webpage](http://www.blensor.org)).